Victorian Landfill Levy Support 2024 – 2028

 We have also counselled the Victorian Government that the exemption/waiver model cannot accommodate mixed waste, where charitable exempt waste is mixed with commercial waste in the same truck.
 Mixed waste represents around 72% of the total waste-to-landfill of Victorian charities, and if the Victorian Government decides on an exemption model, they will need an additional mechanism to fill this gap – otherwise charities would only be protected for 28% of their waste.

 Queensland has successfully added a rebate model on top of their exemption, to fill the gap in their exemption and ensure mixed waste is included.
 The rebate model is currently the only way to guarantee 100% protection for charities, either as a solus scheme or as an add-on to an exemption.
-NSW is working with Charitable Recycling Australia on its Weight-Based Billing initiative as another option to fill the mixed waste gap, but there are challenges with transfer stations, which remain problematic and unable to accept any exemption/waivers in force.
+NSW is working with Charitable Reuse Australia on its Weight-Based Billing initiative as another option to fill the mixed waste gap, but there are challenges with transfer stations, which remain problematic and unable to accept any exemption/waivers in force.
 We have been collaboratively working through these with NSW EPA over the past year or so and continue to look for solutions together.

 The WA, SA and TAS Governments currently have successful rebate models that provide effective protection for charities, without the need for any administration, reporting or tonnage capture from councils, commercial landfills or waste contractors.